 The first day of the Daniel Fast started off with some Mexican Chocolate Oatmeal and water.
 For the oatmeal, I used my basic chocolate oatmeal recipe and added some cinnamon and cayenne pepper.
 Since I do not sweeten my oatmeal with sugar, only banana, it is totally approved for a Daniel Fast!
 Of course, I used GF oats so it was safe for me from the celiac perspective, also.

 Shortly after breakfast I started cooking a huge pot of Lemon Lentil Soup.
-My recipe is a slight modification of this version on Vegangela.
+My recipe (EDIT: check out my recipe here!) is a slight modification of this version on Vegangela.
 We love this soup and have it on a somewhat regular basis!
 I’ll have to remember to share the recipe for my version on the blog sometime because it’s really excellent.

 On Sunday I decided to have a bit of coffee.
 Since the pain had been so bad and my research had said to cut back slowly I had about 2/3 of a cup rather than a full cup.
 I still had a headache, but I could function and that was good.
 Steve made oatmeal for breakfast.
 Mine was a cinnamon oatmeal (a recipe I thought I already had posted and then realized I hadn’t!), and his oatmeal had some cut up apples in it.